 Profile: Home Depot Inc (HD)

 The Home Depot, Inc. (The Home Depot), incorporated on June 29, 1978, is a home improvement retailer.
-The Company operates The Home Depot stores, which are full-service, warehouse-style stores.
-The Home Depot stores sell an assortment of building materials, home improvement and lawn and garden products and provide a number of services.
-The Home Depot stores average approximately 104,000 square feet of enclosed space, with approximately 24,000 additional square feet of outside garden area.
-The Home Depot stores serve three primary customer groups: do-it-yourself (D-I-Y) customers, do-it-for-me (DIFM) customers and professional customers.
-As of February 3, 2013, the Company was operating 2,256 The Home Depot stores located throughout the United States, including the Commonwealth of Puerto Rico and the territories of the United States Virgin Islands and Guam, Canada and Mexico.
+The Company sells an assortment of building materials, home improvement products, and lawn and garden products, and provides various services.
+The Home Depot stores average approximately 104,000 square feet of enclosed space, with over 24,000 additional square feet of outside garden area.
+The Home Depot stores serve three primary customer groups: do-it-yourself (DIY) customers, do-it-for-me (DIFM) customers and professional customers.
+The Company has approximately 2,270 stores located throughout the United States, including the Commonwealth of Puerto Rico and the territories of the United States Virgin Islands and Guam, Canada and Mexico.

-D-I-Y customers are home owners who purchase products and complete their own projects and installations.
-The Company’s associates assist these customers with specific product and installation questions both in its stores and through online resources and other media designed to provide product and project knowledge.
-D-I-F-M customers are home owners who purchase materials themselves and hire third parties to complete the project or installation.
-The Home Depot's stores offers a variety of installation services targeted at D-I-F-M customers who select and purchase products and installation of those products from it in the store.
-The Company’s installation programs include products, such as carpeting, flooring, cabinets, countertops and water heaters.
-In addition, it provides professional installation of a number of products sold through its in-home sales programs, such as roofing, siding, windows, furnaces and central air systems.
-Professional are primarily professional remodelers, general contractors, repairmen, small business owners and tradesmen.
-The Company offers a variety of special programs to these customers, including delivery and will-call services, dedicated staff and expanded credit programs.
+The Company's DIY customers are home owners who purchase products and complete their own projects and installations.
+The Company assists these customers with specific product and installation questions both in its stores and through online resources and other media designed to provide product and project knowledge.
+The Company also offers a range of clinics and workshops to impart project knowledge.
+DIFM customers are home owners who purchase materials themselves and hire third parties to complete the project or installation.
+The Home Depot's stores offer a range of installation services targeted at DIFM customers who select and purchase products and installation of those products from it in the store online or in their homes through in-home consultations.
+Its installation programs include categories, such as roofing, siding, windows, cabinet refacing, furnaces and central air systems.
+Professional Customers are primarily professional renovators/remodelers, general contractors, repairmen, installers, small business owners and tradesmen.
+The Company offers a range of special programs to these customers, including delivery and will-call services, staff and credit programs.

 Home Depot Inc